 Disability in Sierra Leone

 The populations of Sierra Leone and Liberia contain a high proportion of disabled people.
 JHR International estimates that of Sierra Leone’s population of five million, at least 450,000 people are considered disabled.
-This includes the blind, deaf, people with polio, and the war wounded and amputees.
-The high figure of people living with physical disability stems back to the war where the trademark of rebel activities was to hack off the limbs of civilians.
-The overall figure for the disabled population could well be an under-estimation (partly because records are not complete, partly because definitions of disability vary greatly – for instance, mental health is not widely considered a disability), but the crux of the matter is that the government does not provide any support for disabled people.
+This includes blind people, deaf people, people with polio, and people with war wounds and amputations.
+The high number of people living with physical disabilities is a result of the war, during which a trademark rebel activity was to hack off the limbs of civilians.
+The overall figure for the disabled population could well be an underestimation (partly because records are not complete, and partly because definitions of disability vary greatly – for instance, mental health is not widely considered a disability in Sierra Leone), but the crux of the matter is that the government does not provide any support for disabled people.

-The United Nations’ Human Development Index ranks Sierra Leone at 183, and Liberia at 175 (2013) (up from 182 in 2010) of 187 (using the Human Development Indicator (HDI)).
-Sierra Leone’s HDI of 0.374 in 2013 is below the Sub-Saharan Africa regional average of 0.389, revealing the extent of underdevelopment in the country.
-Disabled people are systemically marginalised and they often face barriers when taking part in education, employment and social activities.
+The United Nations Human Development Index ranks Sierra Leone at 184 and Liberia at 181 (out of 186) in 2019.
+Sierra Leone’s Human Development Indicator (HDI) value of 0.419 in 2019 is way below the Sub-Saharan Africa regional average, revealing the extent of underdevelopment in the country.
+Disabled people are systemically marginalised and often face barriers when taking part in education, employment, and social activities.
 In a 2009 study of disability in Sierra Leone, only 32% of the disabled people surveyed said they had a job (this includes begging and menial jobs).
-Many disabled people (16.4%) have no access to healthcare as compared to non-disabled people (7.1%).
+Many disabled people (16.4%) have no access to healthcare compared to non-disabled people (7.1%).
 In addition, according to the United Nations Development Programme, only 35% of Sierra Leone’s population above 15 years of age have some form of education.
-The statistic is even lower for disabled people.
+The statistic is even higher for disabled people.